GerlechJen/Predicting-Auto-Insurance-Fraud-Claims/README.md

 ## Description of Data Preprocessing/Feature Engineering

-### Data preprocessin
+### Data Preprocessing

-•Checking null values.
+- Checking null values.
-•Dropping columns.
+- Dropping columns.
-•Counting the number of frauds and visualizing.
+- Counting the number of frauds and visualizing.

-### Feature engineering:
+### Feature Engineering:

-•Creating dictionaries to change datatypes using map function to convert datatypes.
+- Creating dictionaries to change datatypes using map function to convert datatypes.
-•Calculation average fraud reported using groupby functions.
+- Calculation average fraud reported using groupby functions.
-•Dropping more columns.
+- Dropping more columns.

 ## Tools used for Dashboard
 Tableau will be used to visualize our data and share insights

 Details on our dashboard will include the following:
-•Fraud reported by gender
+- Fraud reported by gender
-•Frauds by state
+- Frauds by state
-•Fraud reported by age group
+- Fraud reported by age group

 ## Technology Stack